 To truly keep this one under 60-seconds, today's tip is relatively simple.
 It's one of my absolute favorites and it pops up regularly in these 60-second blips.

 Find someone to hug.
 Someone who will hug you back and really squeeze.

 Can't find an actual person?
 Hug the dog or the teddy bear or the pillow.

 You're not alone in this journey.

-And, if you're interested in that step-by-step program that will provide you with a personalized plan for improving your food sensitivities and skills to finding a healthcare provider who will truly support you, click here for more information on Food Sensitivity Code.
-I would be honored if you joined us!
+And, if you're interested in that step-by-step program that will provide you with a personalized plan for improving your food sensitivities and skills to finding a healthcare provider who will truly support you, click here to join the waitlist for Food Sensitivity Code.
+I would be honored if you joined us this August!